-Nobody’s perfect, and Clean Origin isn’t the exception to this reality.
-Here are the things I didn’t love about Clean Origin.
+Nobody's perfect, and Clean Origin isn't the exception to this reality.
+Here are the things I wasn't too keen on about Clean Origin.

 Clean Origin Warranty

-Clean Origin’s lifetime warranty is what I like to call a copout.
-Call it harsh, but I feel this way about any company that claims to offer a lifetime manufacturing warranty, including some of the big names like Blue Nile or Brilliant Earth.
-Manufacturer’s warranties are not what most people think when they hear the term.
+Clean Origin's lifetime warranty is what I like to call a copout.
+Call it harsh, but I feel this way about any company that claims to offer a lifetime manufacturing warranty, including Blue Nile.
+Manufacturer's warranties are not what most people think when they hear the term.